kraxarn/spotify-qt/contributing.md

 |        | util/         | Various utilities. |
 |        | view/         | Various views, usually not reused. |
 |        | widget/       | Other various custom widgets, can be reused. |

+## Namespaces
+To better scope different parts of the UI, most classes are scoped to their respective directories, following a similar naming scheme, except starting with an upper-case letter.
+For example, all classes in the `dialog/` should be in a `Dialog` namespace.
+The only exception to this is classes in the `util/`, `view/` and `widget/` folders.
+If those folders contain sub-folders however, the namespace should reflect the name of the sub-folder.